God of War (franchise): Unproduced feature film

 A film adaptation of the first game was announced in 2005.
-Creator David Jaffe confirmed that a completed script had been written by David Self and would be sent to an unspecified director.
-He said that Universal Studios was behind the making of the God of War movie, but was unaware of its status, and eventually said, "it's doubtful that the film will even be made."
-In September 2010, Jaffe said that the "script went out a year and a half ago to Daniel Craig who plays [James] Bond, but he turned it down."
-He also said that another actor had since been cast as Kratos; he said, "this new person is pretty good, if that ends up true."
+Game creator David Jaffe confirmed that a completed script had been written by David Self and would be sent to an unspecified director.
+He said that Universal Studios was behind the making of the God of War movie, but was unaware of its status, and later expressed doubt that the film would be made.
+In September 2010, Jaffe gave an update, stating that an unspecified actor had been cast as Kratos and they were "pretty good, if that ends up true".
 In July 2012, The Hollywood Reporter said that writers Patrick Melton and Marcus Dunstan had been hired to adapt the God of War film.
 The writers told IGN that they intended to "humanize" Kratos and explore his past.
-Melton said that they were emotionally invested and it could become a series of films, and that Ares "[would] become a more proactive villain."
+Melton said that they were emotionally invested and it could become a series of films, and that Ares "[would] become a more proactive villain".
 A script had been "turned in" and the film had a budget of US$150 million.
 Following the release of 2018's God of War, with no updates on the original game's film, rumors about a potential adaptation of the 2018 game began circulating.
 Pacific Rim: Uprising's (2018) director Steven S. DeKnight stated he would like to direct an adaptation of that game and talked with Sony about making it R-rated.
 In May 2021, however, a Sony spokesperson confirmed that there was no God of War film adaptation in development.